 Summary

-1. To understand the impacts of human activities on communities and ecosystems a wide range of mathematical models are used in ecology.
+1. To understand the impacts of human activities on communities and marine ecosystems a wide range of mathematical models are used in ecology.

-2. Multispecies size spectrum models have emerged as a useful tool because they capture many important intra- and inter-specific size-dependent processes known to influence the vital rates and interactions of individuals that give rise to population and community dynamics.
+2. Multispecies size spectrum models of fish and fisheries have emerged as a useful tool because they capture many important intra- and inter-specific size-dependent processes known to influence the vital rates and interactions of individuals that give rise to population and community dynamics.

 3. Using the R package mizer, we provide a detailed guide for parametrising, calibrating and evaluating multispecies size spectrum models for real systems.
 We emphasise the role of i) iterative model improvement, ii) clear criteria for assessing the level of model skill required for your study, and iii) visualisation methods for “sense checking” model outputs using a combination of theory and data.